 NARAL Pro-Choice Missouri has been on the front lines fighting to protect and advance reproductive freedom for more than four decades, and has been the first line of defense to the incessant anti-choice attacks at the state level in recent years.
 While there is value in being the lead defender against anti-choice attacks in our state, there is a clear need to shift to an offensive approach – to not just protect, but expand reproductive rights.

-Victories for pro-choice advocates in 2017 included:
+Legislative victories for pro-choice advocates in 2018 include:

 NARAL Pro-Choice Missouri also fought back against anti-choice attacks.